Closed wing

-A closed wing is a wing that effectively has two main planes which merge at their ends so that there are no conventional wing tips.
-Closed wing designs include the annular wing (commonly known as the cylindrical or ring wing), the joined wing, the box wing and spiroid tip devices.
+A closed wing is a wing that effectively has two main planes that merge at their ends so that there are no conventional wing tips.
+Closed wing designs include the annular wing (commonly known as the cylindrical or ring wing), the joined wing, the box wing, and spiroid tip devices.

-Like many wingtip devices, the closed wing aims to reduce the wasteful effects associated with wingtip vortices which occur at the tips of conventional wings.
+Like many wingtip devices, the closed wing aims to reduce the wasteful effects associated with wingtip vortices that occur at the tips of conventional wings.
 Although the closed wing has no unique claim on such benefits, many closed wing designs do offer structural advantages over a conventional cantilever monoplane.

 Characteristics

 Wingtip vortices form a major component of wake turbulence and are associated with induced drag, which is a significant contributor to total drag in most regimes.
 A closed wing avoids the need for wingtips and thus might be expected to reduce wingtip drag effects.

 In addition to potential structural advantages over open cantilevered wings, closed wing surfaces have some unique aerodynamic properties: